 Getting the wall of a bowl the right thickness is very important.
-The wall doesn’t have to be the same thickness all the way down, but it must look and feel right.
-An experienced turner would likely rely entirely on their sense of touch and not use calipers at all.
-But simple, non-adjustable homemade calipers can help.
+The wall doesn’t have to be the same thickness all the way down, but it must look right and feel right.
+An experienced turner would likely rely entirely on their sense of touch and not use calipers at all, at least for small bowls where their fingers can reach the bottom.
+But calipers can help, and simple, non-adjustable homemade calipers are useful.
 They are quick to make and use.
-I made some to help with the teaching I do.
+Calipers are, of course, normally adjustable, and made of steel.
+But adjustability is only necessary if you need to get the wall to a specific thickness.
+I find that when using ordinary steel calipers to check the wall of a bowl, I usually set them to more than the thickness required anyway.
+By watching or feeling the gap between the point and the wall, I can tell how the thickness changes.
+I made a batch of these non-adjustable ones to help with the teaching I do at the Camden Town Shed, where money for equipment is limited.
+I often use them instead of normal calipers in my own workshop too.

 Material for homemade calipers

 I used scraps of 6 mm MDF.
-This is unlikely to scratch the finished surface of a bowl, which plywood might.
+This is unlikely to scratch the finished surface of a bowl.
 But with care in use, other materials would be fine.
 Dimensions are not at all critical, as long as the central cut-out is big enough for the caliper arms to reach down to the bottom of the bowl.
+They could be made in any size.

 Making the calipers